lfaucon/ada-project/README.md

 ## Abstract

 How do students learn in MOOCs?
 Are there efficient and inefficient learning patterns?
-This project will aim at giving answers to these question by analysing the activities of hundreds of thousends of students on EPFL Scala MOOC on Cousera.
+This project will aim at giving answers to these questions by analysing the activities of hundreds of thousands of students on EPFL Scala MOOC on Coursera.

 ## Data description

-The data is divided in 56 csv files corresponding to 7 different datasets for 8 sessions of EPFL Scala MOOC.
-Each session has about 50 thousends of students and several millions of events.
+The data is divided in 56 `csv` files corresponding to 7 different datasets for 8 sessions of EPFL Scala MOOC.
+Each session has about 50 thousands of students and several millions of events.

 The sessions names are:
 - progfun-002,